lukaszciukaj/observability-for-legacy-environments/README.md

 ## 📝 Publications & Articles

-The following publications explore observability, OpenTelemetry, industrial modernization, and operational resilience across traditional and legacy environments.
+The following publications showcase my work on observability, OpenTelemetry, industrial modernization, and operational resilience, with a focus on pragmatic modernization strategies for traditional and legacy environments.

 ### OpenTelemetry & Industrial Observability